Things to do in JB near the Causeway

 Opening hours: Mon 9am-5pm, 6pm-2am | Tue-Wed & Sat 6pm-2am | Thu & Sun 6pm-12am (Closed on Fridays)

 3. Bundlebosque – Cheap thrift store with items from RM5

 The thrifting scene in JB is thriving, with big stores nearer to central Johor like King Outlet Bundle and Big Bundle accessible via cab rides.
 But that doesn’t mean we can’t pick up cheap clothing while saving up on Grab fares and sticking near the Causeway.

 While exploring Pasar Karat, keep your eyes peeled for Bundlebosque.
 The majority of its offerings are shoes, but they’ve also got racks of tees set up outside of the main store that are priced from RM5 (~S$1.59).
 There are countless hangers of clothing to sift through, but it’s worth scouring through to find pieces for the thrifted aesthetic.

 Address: 49 Jalan Tan Hiok Nee, Bandaraya Johor Bahru, 80000 Johor Bahru, Johor, Malaysia

 4. Jalan Dhoby & Tan Hiok Nee – Streets with over 10 cafes

-When the streets of Jalan Dhoby and Jalan Tan Hiok Nee aren’t taken over by Pasar Karat, they’re a cafe trove where social media enthusiasts flock to get pics for the feed.
+When the streets of Jalan Dhoby and Jalan Tan Hiok Nee heritage street aren’t taken over by Pasar Karat, they’re a cafe trove where social media enthusiasts flock to get pics for the feed.
 Those familiar with JB would have frequented The Replacement Lodge & Kitchen, a must-go when cafe-hopping, or Chaiwalla & Co.
 Container Cafe to get a cup of refreshing Thai milk tea.

 The Replacement Lodge & Kitchen